-Step When you do this You see this 1 Delete all the messages cur (See "Clearing a display's r rrently stored in the display. memory" on page 6 or "Example 5 - Deleting messages" on page 20.)
+Step When you do this You see this 1 Delete all the messages currently stored in the display.
+(See "Clearing a display's memory" on page 8 or "Example 5 - Deleting messages" on page 22.)
 2 Press PROGRAM .
 PROG TEXT A 3 Press ADV .
-[A] 4 Select SCROLL .
+4 Select SCROLL .
 (Hold down SHIFT and press 3 .)
-[SCR] = SCROLL mode, which we'll use to demonstrate message speed.
+A] [SCR] SCR = Scroll mode, which we'll use to demonstrate message speed.
 5 Select SPEED .
 (Hold down SHIFT and press 8 .)
-A] [SCR][SP4] [SP4] is the default speed setting.
-6 Press SELECT until [SP1] (very slow) appears.
-A] [SCR][SP1] [SP1] = very slow 7 Type Scroll speed = 1 A]Scroll speed = 1
+A] [SCR][SP4] SP4 is the default speed setting.
+6 Press SELECT until SP1 (very slow) appears.
+A] [SCR][SP1] SP1 = very slow 7 Type "Scroll speed = 1".
+A]Scroll speed = 1

-Example 9 - Special effects with Modes (Trailing Modes)
+Example 9 - Special effects with modes (Trailing modes)

-Modes, like ROTATE and ROLL, are used to create special effects with messages.
-Typically modes are used once at the beginning of a message for the entire message.
-However, a mode can also be placed at or toward the end of a message (called a "trailing mode") to create a special effect when the first part of the message is leaving the screen.
+Modes, like rotate and roll, are used to create special effects with messages.
+Typically, modes are used once at the beginning of a message for the entire message.
+However, a mode can also be placed at or toward the end of a message (called a Trailing mode) to create a special effect when the first part of the message is leaving the screen.

-NOTE: The following can not be used as a trailing mode: CONDENSED ROTATE, SCROLL, SLIDE, SNOW, and SPRAY.
+NOTE: The following cannot be used as a trailing mode: condensed rotate, scroll, slide, snow, and spray.

 Step When you do this You see this

-1 Delete all the messages cu (See "Clearing a display's r rrently stored in the display. nemory" on page 6 or "Example 5 - Deleting messages" on page 20.)
+1 rently stored in the display. nemory" on page 8 or "Example 5 - Deleting messages" on page 22.)

 2 Press PROGRAM .
 PROG TEXT A

-3 Press ADV .
+3 Press ADV.
+A]

-4 Hold down SHIFT and press 4 for FLASH .
-A] [FLS]
+4 Hold down SHIFT and press 4 for flash.
+A][FLS]

-5 Type ATTENTION!
-A] LS] ATTENTION!
+5 Type "ATTENTION!".
+A] LS]ATTENTION!

-6 Hold down SHIFT and press 1 for ROLL .
+6 Hold down SHIFT and press 1 for roll.
 A] [RL↑] This is the trailing mode.
-The ROLL mode "trails" the first mode, FLASH .
+The roll mode trails the first mode, flash.

-7 Type Trailing mode A]Trailing mode
+7 Type "Trailing mode".
+AlTrailing

-8 Press RUN twice to see tra iling mode in action.
+8 Press RUN twice to see tra ling mode in action.
 ATTENTION! should flash and then roll off the display.